USFWS/secas/_posts/2019-07-16-Southeast-Blueprint-improvements-in-the-works-this-year.md

 published: true
 title: Southeast Blueprint improvements in the works this year
 ---
-_by Rua Mordecai, Coordinator for the Southeast and South Atlantic Blueprints_
+_by Rua Mordecai, Coordinator, Southeast and South Atlantic Blueprints_

 Here are a few improvements we’re working on getting into the next update of the [Southeast Conservation Blueprint](http://secassoutheast.org/blueprint).
 We’re hoping to have a draft of Version 4.0 of the Southeast Blueprint in October and finalize it by the end of the year.